Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 ### Torsion point safety and compatibility

-Edwards curve 25519 allows small subgroup attacks when secret scalars are used for Diffie-Hellman key exchange.
+The Edwards curve 25519 allows small-subgroup attacks when secret scalars are used for Diffie-Hellman key exchange.
 To prevent leaking a few bits of the scalar, the Curve25519 protocol and later EdDSA protocol require that the secret scalar is pre-multiplied by 8.
-That way, when the scalar is multiplied by a torsion point, the result is always point at infinity which leaks no information about the scalar.
+That way, when the scalar is multiplied by a torsion point, the result is always the point at infinity which leaks no information about the scalar.

-Alternative mechanism to provide safety against small subgroup attacks is using a _torsion-safe representative_ of a scalar: transformation `t(s)` that keeps public key unmodified: `t(s)·B == s·B` while multiplication by a torsion point always yields point at infinity: `t(s)·T == O`.
+An alternative mechanism for providing safety against small-subgroup attacks is using a _torsion-safe representative_ of a scalar: a transformation `t(s)` that keeps the public key unmodified (`t(s)·B == s·B`) but that always yields the point at infinity when multiplied by a torsion point (`t(s)·T == O`).
 In other words, `t(s) == s mod l` and `t(s) == 0 mod 8`.

-That transformation was [proposed](https://moderncrypto.org/mail-archive/curves/2017/000866.html) by Henry de Valence, Ian Goldberg, George Kadianakis and Isis Lovecruft on the “Curves” mailing list together with efficient time-constant implementation based on precomputed table of 8 scalars.
+That transformation was [proposed](https://moderncrypto.org/mail-archive/curves/2017/000866.html) by Henry de Valence, Ian Goldberg, George Kadianakis and Isis Lovecruft on the “Curves” mailing list together with an efficient time-constant implementation based on a precomputed table of 8 scalars.

-The torsion-safe representative is indispensable when the keys are being blinded via multiplication (such as in key blinding scheme in [Tor proposal 224](https://gitweb.torproject.org/torspec.git/tree/proposals/224-rend-spec-ng.txt#n1979)).
+The torsion-safe representative is indispensable when the keys are being blinded via multiplication (such as in the key blinding scheme in [Tor proposal 224](https://gitweb.torproject.org/torspec.git/tree/proposals/224-rend-spec-ng.txt#n1979)).

-Unfortunately, torsion-safe representation and blinding by multiplication affect the lower and higher bits  that are statically defined by Curve25519 and EdDSA:
-3 lower bits must be zero and the highest bits must be 1 and 0 (assuming scalar is a 32-byte little-endian integer).
-Software that implements Montgomery ladder or scalar multiplication may make assumptions about the value of these bits, placing constraints on the schemes doing linear operation on the keys.
+Unfortunately, torsion-safe representation and blinding by multiplication affect the lower and higher bits that are statically defined by Curve25519 and EdDSA: the 3 lower bits must be zero and the highest bits must be 1 and 0 (assuming the scalar is a 32-byte little-endian integer).
+Software that implements the Montgomery ladder or scalar multiplication may make assumptions about the value of these bits, placing constraints on the schemes doing linear operation on the keys.

-As a result, to maintain compatibility with EdDSA requirements, ChainKD uses the trick described in [BIP32-Ed25519](https://drive.google.com/open?id=0ByMtMw2hul0EMFJuNnZORDR2NDA): child keys are blinded via addition of a base point multiple instead of multiplying the parent key (like in BIP32), and the magnitute of the child scalar is computed to be a multiple of cofactor (8) and several bits smaller in order to not affect the two highest bits even after deriving many levels deep.
+As a result, to maintain compatibility with EdDSA requirements, ChainKD uses the trick described in [BIP32-Ed25519](https://drive.google.com/open?id=0ByMtMw2hul0EMFJuNnZORDR2NDA): child keys are blinded via addition of a base point multiple instead of multiplying the parent key (like in BIP32), and the magnitute of the child scalar is computed to be a multiple of the cofactor (8) and several bits smaller in order to not affect the two highest bits even after deriving many levels deep.

-As a result, for all derived keys, low 3 bits remain zero and high 2 bits are set to 1 and 0 as required by EdDSA, but at the cost of a hard limit on the derivation depth and a slightly increased (yet negligible) chance of child key collisions.
+As a result, for all derived keys, the low 3 bits remain zero and the high 2 bits are set to 1 and 0 as required by EdDSA, but at the cost of a hard limit on the derivation depth and a slightly increased (yet negligible) chance of child key collisions.